Team-Illusion-2004/Dfake_v1.0/README.md

 1. Upload an image or video to the web application.
 2. The trained CNN model analyzes the input.
-3. Get the deepfake detection results with confidence scores.
+3. Get the deepfake detection results

 ## Results